kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 ### §91.129   Operations in Class D airspace.

 \(a\) *General.* Unless otherwise authorized or required by the ATC facility having jurisdiction over the Class D airspace area, each person operating an aircraft in Class D airspace must comply with the applicable provisions of this section.
-In addition, each person must comply with §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.126   Operating on or in the vicinity of an airport in Class G airspace.|§91.126]] and 91.127.
+In addition, each person must comply with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.126   Operating on or in the vicinity of an airport in Class G airspace.|§§91.126]] and 91.127.
 For the purpose of this section, the primary airport is the airport for which the Class D airspace area is designated.
 A satellite airport is any other airport within the Class D airspace area.

 \(b\) *Deviations.* An operator may deviate from any provision of this section under the provisions of an ATC authorization issued by the ATC facility having jurisdiction over the airspace concerned.
 ATC may authorize a deviation on a continuing basis or for an individual flight, as appropriate.